Video Power: First format (Season 1)

 The first format of Video Power consisted of both live-action segments and cartoon segments from the Acclaim Entertainment-produced series, The Power Team.
 The cartoon was an adventure featuring Johnny Arcade and a team of heroes from different NES games and a Game Boy game published by Acclaim: Max Force, a policeman from NARC; Kuros, the knight from Wizards and Warriors; Tyrone, a basketball player from Arch Rivals; Kwirk, a tomato from the game of the same name; and Bigfoot, a monster truck that had its own video game.
 The main enemy of each episode was mostly Mr. Big and his thugs, Joe Rockhead and Dr. Spike Rush, from NARC.
 Outside of the crime factor, Malkil from Wizards and Warriors sometimes appeared, and was a much more sophisticated and intelligent villain.
 One episode did have the villains from NARC fighting the Power Team, who were suddenly interrupted by the appearance of Malkil.
-Mr. Big fails to understand magic, but elects to forge an alliance with Malkil to try and be rid of the Power Team.
+Mr. Big fails to understand magic, but elects to forge an alliance with Malkil to try to get rid of the Power Team.

-In the live action segments, Stivi Paskoski, in character, would review and preview games that were currently out or forthcoming for consoles, as well as giving hints and tips for gamers that were having trouble achieving certain tasks in games.
+In the live action segments, Stivi Paskoski, in character, would review and preview games that were currently out or forthcoming for consoles.
+When giving hints and tips for gamers that were having trouble achieving certain tasks in games, he would end the tip giving segment with the phrase, "and that's the Video Power Edge!".
 Sometimes he would go to an expo or a convention to show the booths of forthcoming titles.
 Viewers were also able to write into the show to receive hints.

 Second format (Season 2)

 For the show's second season which began in the fall of 1991, the producers of Video Power completely overhauled its format and turned it into a game show.
-Paskoski was joined by Terry Lee Torok, who was officially the show's co-host but performed much of the actual hosting duties himself.
+Paskoski was joined by Terry Lee Torok, a former Nintendo of America employee who also was the MC at many Nintendo events, including the Nintendo World Championships, who was officially the show's co-host but performed much of the actual hosting duties himself.
 An in-house band was also added and led by keyboardist Steve Treccase, who had previously been on the MTV game show Remote Control.